 NM Senate to debate public worker pension overhaul

 SANTA FE, N.M.
-(AP) - Current and future public employee retirees would see smaller cost-of-living adjustments under a proposal before New Mexico lawmakers to rebuild the long-term finances of a pension plan for more than 55,000 state and municipal workers.
+(AP) - Public employee retirees would see smaller cost-of-living adjustments under a proposal before New Mexico lawmakers to rebuild the long-term finances of a pension plan for more than 55,000 state and municipal workers.

-The Senate is expected to debate the proposal on Wednesday to resolve one of the largest financial problems confronting the state.
+The Senate is expected to debate the proposal this week to resolve one of the largest financial problems confronting the state.

 The legislation also would require larger payroll contributions by workers and taxpayers to help shore up the pension fund, and starting in July new employees would need to remain in their jobs longer before they could collect retirement benefits.